copluh/fandoms/README.md

 $\text{\color{#C4A89E}the main fandoms that im in are!}$

 <p align="center">
-  arcane, across the spiderverse, tlou, etc
+  arcane, across the spiderverse, tlou, dr. house, etc

 ##
 <p align="center">